phil-mitchell/simple-callout/README.md

 To ensure that the content inside the callout is layered on top of the callout's arrow, always use elements rather than just text nodes (eg: `<span>text</span>` instead of `text`);

+### Note for cross-browser support

+You will need to include the [Web Components Polyfill][webcomponents] for all non-chrome browsers.

-Note for cross-browser support you should also include the [Web Components Polyfill][webcomponents].
+For IE 10-11 support you should also include a Promise polyfill, like [es6-promise][promise]

 --